 Ruth Parker, co-founder and CEO of the Mathematics Education Collaborative, is a leading expert in working with parents and the public in support of quality mathematics education in schools.
 She is nationally known and highly respected as a mathematics educator, professional development leader and dynamic speaker.
-In addition, Ruth is the author of Mathematical Power: Lessons from A Classroom.
+Ruth has directed major efforts to prepare new mathematics teacher leaders in California, Alabama, Colorado, Oregon, and Washington State.
+She is the author of Mathematical Power: Lessons from A Classroom (Heinemann, 1993) and Making Number Talks Matter (Stenhouse, 2015).

-As a new teacher in 1971 on the Makah Indian Reservation in Neah Bay, Washington, Ruth was part of a federally-funded project to develop a model school for Native American children.
-She developed the math center and taught mathematics to all K-6 students, and remains deeply committed to eliminating opportunity gaps for historically underrepresented populations.
-Since 1985, she has directed state and local mathematics leadership efforts and has been Principal Investigator on a number of National Science Foundation grants.
+As a new teacher in 1971 on the Makah Indian Reservation in Neah Bay, Washington, Ruth was part of a federally-funded project to develop a model school for Native American children, and remains deeply committed to eliminating opportunity gaps for historically underrepresented populations.

 Dr. Parker co-founded the Mathematics Education Collaboration (MEC) in 1998 to help educators, parents and the public work in partnership to improve mathematics teaching and student learning.
 With funding from the National Science Foundation, Ruth and Patty Lofgren co-designed and implemented MEC’s community engagement model beginning in 1999, and worked with researchers who studied the impact of the model on district mathematics restructuring efforts.